krisrao-iltiam/pythonproject/README.md

 # pythonproject
-Porject to try python source code
+Project to try python source code

+Project is part of CalypsoColombia Oct 2024 bootcamp